Andy-H-Nguyen/rails-api-service/README.md

 ### Tech Debt + Implementation wishlist
 - code quality tools like codecov, packwerk, rubocop
 - use GraphQL instead of REST, for QOL features like introspection queries, and stronger schemas
-- multiple portfolios
+- multiple portfolio support
-- seeding database with real stocks
+- seeding database with real stocks from an API provider
+- ci/cd